The following are legislative items of concern to the Hopkins City Council for 2014.

 The City of Hopkins urges the Legislature to:

-In addition, for sites that do not meet the restrictive blight and contamination definitions of the 2006 changes to eminent domain law, the Legislature should explore creating incentive to encourage owners whose properties meet the blight definitions under M.S., Chapter 469, to voluntarily sell their land fore redevelopment purposes.
+In addition, for sites that do not meet the restrictive blight and contamination definitions of the 2006 changes to eminent domain law, the Legislature should explore creating incentives to encourage owners whose properties meet the blight definitions under M.S., Chapter 469, to voluntarily sell their land for redevelopment purposes.
 Incentives could include income tax credits, capital gains deferrals or other incentives targeted at property owners.

 Finally, the City of Hopkins encourages the State Auditor to continue to work toward a more efficient and streamlined reporting process.

 The Hopkins Fire Department is one of eleven teams throughout the State of Minnesota that has a Chemical Assessment Team (CAT).
 Since the inception of the teams in 1995 the funding has stayed steady at $45,000.00 per team.
 This money is used for Equipment, Training and Administration.
 With the increase in costs and training we are currently working with the MNFAC (Fire Service Organizations) to lobby legislators to appropriate 1.3 million from the special revenue fund (Fire Safety Account) of which $120,000.00 will go to the State Teams, $10,000.00 will go to each individual team, and $20,000.00 to the emergency response team.

 The City of Hopkins supports state law clarifying e-cigs and to allow cities authority to ban them if they feel it is in the community best interest.